thefuzz25/thefuzz25.github.io/_pages/livejournal.md

 ---
 <section class="entries" markdown="1">
+#### Sat, 06 Dec 2025 — 15:48

+It feels strange to make this LiveJournal public, but that is precisely why I began it: to learn to stand by my thoughts with a little more confidence.
 #### Mon, 01 Dec 2025 — 14:03

 Another semester draws to a close.
 I returned home a few days ago but hey, you know how the first week back after every sem is like (think: food, tv and sleep)